 If you’re anything like us, we LOVE food.
 We love food to the point where if we don’t get enough of it, both of us get cranky (…or should I say hangry).
 For dinner before our visit to the Baltimore National Aquarium, we decided we wanted to just enjoy each other’s company and the beautiful hotel room.
 We got delivery from a Turkish restaurant called Cazbar.
 David had the lamb Shish Kabap and I had the lamb sandwich.
 Later that night, we ventured to RA Sushi.
-They offered a happy hour 10pm-close, so we did our best to order off that menu.
+They offered a happy hour 10 pm-close, so we did our best to order off that menu.

 On our way back from the Baltimore National Aquarium on Sunday, we decided to hit up a local place around the Inner Harbor for our dinner.
 It’s basically a Chipotle, but with pizza, called Blaze Pizza.
 Whoever thought of this idea must’ve been a genius because it was delicious!
 We both got our own customizable pies.

-5. The Transportation In the Area
+5. Transportation In the Area

 Baltimore was a super easy place to navigate around with the help of Uber/Lyft.
-Most rides were between $4-$6, making it a super cost effective way to travel, especially if you were traveling with friends around the city.
+Most rides were between $4-$6, making it a super cost-effective way to travel, especially if you were traveling with friends around the city.

 If you haven’t used Lyft before, use my promo code, shelby32179, to get Lyft credit!

-One mistake we did make was the parking.
+One mistake we did make was parking.
 We wound up paying over $40 for parking, which was not necessarily in our budget.
 I’m not too sure if there are other parking garages in the area that offered cheaper overnight parking, but if you are planning a trip to Baltimore, I’d highly suggest looking into that before your arrival!

 6. The Quietness Around The City

 We are from the New York City area, so we’re used to a lot of hustle and bustle.
 In other words, NYC is very loud and busy, all of the time.
 Sometimes, I forget that there are so many other cities out there that are the complete opposite of the “city that never sleeps”.
 Baltimore was still very much like a city, but not as busy.
-You didn’t feel like you had to watch where you walking like you’d constantly have to do in NYC.
+You didn’t feel like you had to watch where you walking as you’d constantly have to do in NYC.
 I also loved the older architecture!

 7. Our Overall Thoughts About The Baltimore National Aquarium